gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/analyzing-decision-strategies.md

 An **active state** is a state with positive state probability $ℙ(s_i∣c)>0$ given conditions $c.$

 We can **generalize the state probabilities** as conditional probabilities using a recursive definition.
-Generalized state probabilities allow us to explore how fixing active states affect the probabilities of other states.
+Generalized state probabilities allow us to explore how fixing active states affects the probabilities of other states.
 First, we choose an active state $s_i$ and fix its value.
 Fixing an inactive state would make all state probabilities zero.
 Then, we can compute the conditional state probabilities as follows.

 $$ℙ(s_j∣ϵ,s_i) = \sum_{s∈S_{ϵ,s_i,s_j}} \frac{p(s)}{ℙ(s_i∣ϵ)}$$